erinann/WGFAST-2025-NetCDF-Tutorial/plotting_MVBS_in_R.md

 ```

 We are only going to use one function from the `here` package, so we are
-not going to attach it to session like we did by calling the other
+not going to attach it to our session like we did by calling the other
 packages with `library()`.
 By using the package name and `::` we can
 call a function from the package (assuming it is in your library
 folder).
 We are using `here()` instead of `setwd()` because `here()`